william-standing/Minesweeper/README.md

 # Minesweeper
-#it is the mine sweeper game in python code but zeroes only semi fill
+#it is the mine sweeper game in python code
 import turtle
 import random
 import time